svarshavchik/vera/README.md

 vera
 ====

-vera is an alternative init daemon supervisor (PID 1) that uses containers.
+vera is an init daemon supervisor (PID 1) that uses Linux kernel control groups (cgroupsv2, or lightweight containers).
+It is a replacement for /sbin/init.

 Containers allow reliable, foolproof shutdown and termination of started services.